Zuehlke/software-engineering-corner/drafts/all-we-need-is-structure.md

 };
 ```

 I did leave out the await for `setCounter(0)`.
 Many might argue that this should add the EventListener immediately.
-But this is not true; it executes synchronously until it hits the Promise, even if it takes several function calls down the call stack.
+But this is not true; it executes synchronously until it hits the Promise, even if it would take several function calls down the call stack.
+If the Promise is only executed conditionally this will lead to codepaths that run completely synchronously.
 So the async boundary is at the red line, not the blue line:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1723417533649/736e9b69-1c48-489b-b97c-7810477c553f.png align="center")